 When guests arrived, it was just expected that they would have one or more cups of tea.
 The tea was served with these cubes, along with plain sugar, and evaporated milk.

 When having a larger gathering, you can bet the samovar would make an appearance!
 Mom and her friends would plop a cube in their mouth, as they sipped their tea, and enjoyed their visit.

 A typical gathering at our house in Chicago, with Aunt Alice, sitting, and mom standing behind her.
 My sisters, niece, and cousins are also present.
 Notice the sugar, along with the Assyrian sugar cubes (covered container) on the table.

-Doing some research, I was able to find a sugar nipper identical to the one I have on Etsy.
+While doing some research, I was able to find sugar nippers identical to the one I have on Etsy.
 They were described as "1930s Soviet Era Sugar Nippers."

 My Maternal Grandmother was from Russia, so perhaps she brought the one that I have with her from Russia?

 - Sugar: Granulated sugar